Chapter Notes

 Henry's Law states that at a constant temperature, the solubility of a gas in a liquid is directly proportional to the partial pressure of the gas present above the surface of the liquid or solution.

-The most common form of Henry's Law is expressed using mole fraction:
+The most common form of Henry's Law is expressed using mole fraction: where:

-- KH is the Henry's law constant.
+- is the Henry's law constant.

 Applications of Henry's Law

-- Carbonated Beverages: To increase the solubility of CO2 in soft drinks and soda water, the bottles are sealed under high pressure.
+- Carbonated Beverages: To increase the solubility of in soft drinks and soda water, the bottles are sealed under high pressure.

 - Scuba Diving: At high pressures underwater, more atmospheric gases (especially nitrogen) dissolve in a diver's blood.
 If the diver ascends too quickly, the pressure decreases, and the dissolved nitrogen forms bubbles in the blood, causing a painful and dangerous condition called "the bends".
 To prevent this, divers use tanks filled with air diluted with helium, which has very low solubility in blood.